-The Defra Technical Guidance document for LAQM (LAQM.TG(09)), requires the use of the Volatile Correction Model (VCM) to correct TEOM data to gravimetric equivalent, as explained in section 2.3.
+The Defra Technical Guidance document for LAQM (LAQM.TG(16)), requires the use of the Volatile Correction Model (VCM) to correct TEOM data to gravimetric equivalent, as explained in section 2.3.
 The hourly average concentrations of $PM{10}$ in this section are therefore corrected using the VCM to enable direct comparison with the Air Quality Strategy (AQS) objectives.
 The FDMS data used for this purpose are from the Automatic Urban and Rural Network (AURN) sites.

-Data capture for all monitored pollutants except $PM{10}$ and $SO_2$ was above the Defra target of $90\%^2$ for ratified datasets.
+Data capture for all monitored pollutants was above the EU target of 90% for ratified datasets with no significant data gaps.
 This data capture target does not include losses due to regular calibration or maintenance of the instrument.
 Any data capture rate above 75% is deemed representative of the full annual period.